 My favorite food is a big, chocolate brownie (or anything chocolate, really).
 My favorite food to eat while writing is peanut M&M’s.
 I eat one for every page that I write.
 Well, maybe I eat more than that.
 Lately, I’ve been eating a lot of popcorn when I write, since I’ve been writing a lot, and no one should eat that many M&Ms!

 I love working with kids because kids never take themselves too seriously.
 They are eager to try new things, and they learn so fast.
 I’m amazed at their ability to think super deep one minute and then be incredibly silly the next.
 They also naturally understand the depth of God’s love for them, which makes them so willing and able to love Him back.
 It’s no wonder that Jesus said that we must become like little children if we are to inherit the Kingdom of God.

 What else do you want to know?
 I love getting to know you!
-Just leave a comment or send me an email!
+Just send me an email!